Listed on this page are our direct Bender

 likely from wounds received in the past Napoleonic Wars.

-Leonhard Drcher is my Bender / Balies 5th cousin 5 generations removed.
+Leonhard Drescher is my Bender / Fries / Fries / Blaies 5th cousin 5

 1.1.2.2.12.5.5.
 Johann Wendelin Bender,